Student-centric advice and objective recommendations

 Less competitive private colleges

-Private schools typically do not receive tens of thousands of applications like the majority of public universities, meaning they have time to take a holistic approach when evaluating applications.
+Private schools typically do not receive tens of thousands of applications like the majority of public universities.
+This means they have time to take a holistic approach when evaluating applications.
 Admissions committees examine not only an applicant’s grades and scores, but also essays, extracurricular activities, and recommendations in great detail.

 Students applying to less competitive private schools do not necessarily need outstanding extracurriculars for admittance.
 However, they should know that their activities are nearly as important as their grades and test scores.